 Charlie reached into the gouge and grasped the pearl.
 He wrenched at it, groaning, the jagged edges tearing at his sweat slickened forearm, until he tore it free and fell backward onto the dirt.

 He lay there, supine and catatonic for a moment, as the pearl, a milky adularia, rested on his stomach and pumped an arctic balm in time with the beating of his heart.
 He cupped the stone to his body and rubbed it up his neck, to his chin and cheeks, finally resting it on his forehead.
-He let out a long, low groan…that was answered by the boulder.
+He let out a long, low groan.

 Charlie sat up and watched as the pink rock collapsed onto itself once more, softly lumping together as if caught within a magma flow.
 The veins glowed and sucked into the gouge he’d left in the rock, followed by the granular surface, the whole of the formation spinning into the center like heated gas circling a black hole.
 Charlie gripped the adularia tight and shielded his eyes as the boulder cracked like thunder and blazed as white as lightning.

 When the shockwave had passed and the dust was settling down to the baked earth, Charlie opened his eyes.
-Squatting in the blasted circle where the pink boulder had come to rest was a bronze man painted in white and black, thick white spirals around his eyes.
-He rose to his feet and regarded Charlie with a look that bespoke many things, inconvenience, discomfort and embarrassment chief among them.
+Squatting in the blasted circle where the pink boulder had come to rest was a man painted in white and black, thick white spirals around his eyes.
 His tattooed wrists were bound in Miss Thoomesto’s silver handcuffs.

 “Charlie Ben Studdard,” said the man.

 “Hey,” said Charlie.
 The heat had dried up all his saliva and speaking was not easy.